saturnhead/spacelift_ansible_examples/README.md

 # Spacelift Ansible examples

 You can find all the examples in the examples directory.
+All of these examples are built using our Terraform/OpenTofu provider, so you can easily replicate them in your environment with minimum manual work.

 ## Ansible with dynamic inventory